turingschool-examples/custom-cakery/README.md

 ### Pass
 - 100% passing accessibility audit
 - Fully tabbable
+- Site can be fully navigated using a screen reader
 - Content is readable and looks good on all screen sizes